 Even if both conditions are present, the rate of infection is less than around 1%.

-There has never been a single documented case of a straight male contracting HIV through heterosexual sex.
+Has there ever been a single documented case of a straight male contracting HIV through heterosexual sex?

 Straight men and women make up 90 percent of the population, but they account for only 15 percent of non-childhood AIDS cases.
 Only 6 percent of men with AIDS, the Centers for Disease Control and Prevention says, contracted the virus from straight sex.
 And even that figure doesn’t hold up to a closer look.
 Several studies now suggest that most men who claim they got the virus this way are lying.
 They got it from sex with other men or sharing needles with addicts.
 Those studies also show that many women listed in the straight-sex category are either IV-drug users themselves or have likely contracted AIDS from sex with an IV drug user..

 Don’t be gay.
 Don’t use illegal drugs.
 Don’t have sex when you or she has an open wound or a herpes wound.
 That’s it.
 You’re safe from HIV.

 Let’s look at some more CDC data on HIV infection rates.
 Who is at risk?

 Straight women have higher rates of HIV than straight men.